manpreetsingh001/URL_lookup/README.md

    - Run it using python

    - [X] Version control plan:Going to use Tags for versoning and topic branches for adding features
-   - [X] Going to write unittest for it using python mock library
+   - [X] Write unittest for it using python mock library
-   - [] Dockerize  app to remove dependencies
+   - [] Implement Docker  and Configuration management system to remove dependencies
-   - [] Bonus Tasks
+   - [] Implement Caching and Load Balancing Capability to save memory & Increasing Load

 **Security notes**
   -  Regex check is done on the URL input to prevent various injections and to also save time in querying the database if the URL is not a valid URL